-In 2003, 37 mt of black rockfish were harvested from six sections in the Kodiak Area.
-Directed effort and harvest were both lower in 2003; the section guideline harvest levels were attained in only one section.
-Unlike previous years, much of the harvest occurred as bycatch in other directed fisheries.
-The 2003 black rockfish harvest in the Chignik Area totaled 19 mt and totaled 4 mt in the South Alaska Peninsula Area.
-Harvest and effort also declined in these two management areas.
-Few processors within a reasonable distance from these fishing areas were willing to purchase black rockfish in 2003.
+In 2005, 102 mt of black rockfish were harvested from six sections in the Kodiak Area.
+Effort and harvest decreased in 2005 compared to 2004.
+Guideline harvest levels were attained in four sections.
+The 2005 black rockfish harvest in the Chignik Area totaled 22 mt and totaled 26 mt in the South Alaska Peninsula Area.
 The staff of the Westward region is currently seeking an economically feasible and statistically valid means to conduct stock assessments on the rockfish resources of the region.
-A voluntary logbook program was initiated in 2000 in the hope of obtaining CPUE estimates as well as more detailed harvest locations.
-(Contact: Mike Ruccio).
+A voluntary logbook program was initiated in 2000 in the hope of obtaining CPUE estimates as well as more detailed harvest locations; the logbook program was made mandatory in 2005.
+(Contact: Nick Sagalkin).

+State wide, the majority of sport caught rockfish are taken incidental to recreational fisheries for halibut or while trolling for salmon.
 In Southeast Alaska, sport bag limits consist of 5 pelagic rockfish and 5 non-pelagic rockfish per day of which only 2 may be yelloweye rockfish.
 In addition, bag limits in areas near Ketchikan and Sitka are limited to 3 non-pelagic rockfish, only 1 of which may be a yelloweye rockfish (Contact Mike Jaenicke).

-In most of the fisheries in Southcentral Alaska, the majority of rockfish are taken incidental to the recreational halibut fishery or while trolling for salmon.
-Bag limits in most areas have been designed to discourage targeting of rockfish yet allow for retention of incidental harvest.
-Bag limits in most areas are five fish daily and the harvest of non-pelagic (DSR and slope) rockfish is further restricted to one or two fish per day in most areas.
-The Alaska Board of Fisheries has allowed more liberal bag limits in the Kodiak and Alaska Peninsula areas because of lower levels of effort and predominance of pelagic species in the catch (Contact Len Schwarz).
+In most of the fisheries in Southcentral Alaska, bag limits in most areas have been designed to discourage targeting of rockfish yet allow for retention of incidental harvest.
+Bag limits in Prince William Sound, the North Gulf, and Cook Inlet are five rockfish daily, with no more than one or two being non-pelagic (DSR and slope) rockfish.
+The Alaska Board of Fisheries has allowed a 10-rockfish bag limit in the Kodiak and Alaska Peninsula areas because of lower levels of effort and predominance of pelagic species in the catch.

-Given the lack of quantitative stock assessment information for much of Alaska, sport fishery managers have established conservative harvest strategies for recreational rockfish fisheries.
+Given the lack of quantitative stock assessment information for much of Alaska, sport fish managers have established conservative harvest strategies for recreational rockfish fisheries.
 Recreational seasons and bag and possession limits for rockfish in Alaska are among the most restrictive on the West Coast.

-Reported harvest of rockfishes from state-managed commercial fisheries in Southeast totaled 804 mt in 2003, 188 mt of which was directed DSR and 40 mt black rockfish.
-The majority of the remaining rockfish taken in the Southeast district were DSR rockfish bycatch made in conjunction with the IFQ halibut fishery.
+Reported harvest of rockfishes, from commercial fisheries in Southeast, totaled 809 mt in 2004, 198 mt of which was the directed DSR fishery and 17 mt the directed black rockfish fishery.
+The majority (23%) of the remaining rockfish taken in the Southeast district were DSR bycatch made in conjunction with the IFQ halibut fishery.
 All rockfish harvested in state-managed fisheries in Southeast is taken by hook-and-line gear either in directed fisheries or incidental to fisheries for other species.

-The 2003 Cook Inlet Area directed rockfish fishery opened July 1 and closed October 23 with a total harvest of 64 mt, primarily pelagic rockfish.
-This was the fourth year that the jig-only gear restriction was in place.
-Total rockfish harvest for the PWS Area rockfish bycatch-only fishery was 22 mt.
-This included a 2 mt incidental catch of slope rockfish from the walleye pollock trawl fishery and a 20 mt incidental harvest of demersal and slope rockfish from the sablefish and halibut longline fisheries.
+The 2005 Cook Inlet Area directed rockfish fishery opened July 1 and closed December 31 with a total harvest of 30 mt, primarily pelagic rockfish.
+This was the sixth year that the jig-only gear restriction was in place.
+Total rockfish harvest for the PWS Area rockfish bycatch-only fishery was 27 mt.
+This included a 3.8 mt incidental catch of slope rockfish from the walleye pollock trawl fishery and a 22.9 mt incidental harvest of demersal and slope rockfish from the sablefish and halibut longline fisheries.